 • Elimination of impurities and toxins from the body.

 Abhyanga is nourishing, pacifies the doshas, relieves fatigue, provides stamina, pleasure and perfect sleep.
 Moreover, it also, enhances the complexion , enhances the skin lustre, promotes longevity and nourishes all parts of the body.

 Marma massage is the pressure point massage.
-In India pressure points are Marmas.
-According to Ayurveda, 107 marmas exit in the whole body.
+In India pressure points are called marmas.
+According to Ayurveda, 107 marmas exists in the whole body.
 Ayurveda states that every marma point places at a junction of different channels of prana movements in the body.

 Prana is the subtle vital energy that pervades every part of the body, nurturing the cell systems.
 If there is a block in marma points, it interrupts prana flow and causes diseases in organs.
 If they are clear, prana is free to travel and the body is healthy.

 Marma massage is therapeutic, relaxing and revitalizing.
-Benefits of marma massage are a general balancing- emotional, spiritual and physical.
+Benefits of marma massage are a general balancing- body and mind, emotional, spiritual and physical.
 Thereby, resulting in clarity, calmness and confidence.